linkedin/openhouse/infra/recipes/terraform/azure/README.md

     ├── versions.tf             # The Azure Resource Manager version
     └── README.md

+See the README in the sandbox environment for step-by-step instructions on sandbox previsioning.
 ### Module/environment structure

 Each module and environment contains a structure that is similar to the following (with occasional other specific files):